yypy22/gsoc_try/README.md

 For sentence.py, I simply tried word segmentation aspect and used Hiroshima file as an input.
 It produces model and vocaburary.
 With the model, i tokenized Hiroshima file and i got 62.11% with some words from lexc file in apertium-jpn. word segmentation doc in python https://pypi.org/project/sentencepiece/

+Brief summary of Sentencepiece:'SentencePiece' solves problem by using 'subwords'.
+First, the text is split into words and the frequency of each word is determined.
+High frequency words are then treated as a single vocabulary, while low frequency words are split into shorter vocabulary words.
+The splitting is then repeated until the vocabulary number reaches a pre-specified number.
+This makes it possible to eliminate unknown words while keeping the vocabulary size small.

 For speed comparison, I used bochan.txt, which is fairly large japanese corpus.
 I got initinal speed with only one japanese word.

 Below is screenshot of sentencepiece word segmentation